Firework (song): Critical reception

-Chart performance
+Commercial performance

 In the United States, "Firework" debuted at position 57 on the issue dated November 6, 2010.
-On the issue dated December 18, 2010, it reached number one on the Billboard Hot 100, becoming Perry's fourth number-one single in the US and third number-one single from the album.
-This made Perry the first female artist since Monica to have three consecutive singles from an album top the chart.
+On the issue dated December 18, 2010, the song reached number one on the Billboard Hot 100, becoming Perry's fourth overall number-one single in the US and the third from Teenage Dream following "California Gurls" and its title track.
+As a result, the album became the first from a female artist since Monica's 1998 album The Boy Is Mine to have three consecutive singles from an album top the chart.
 It spent four non-consecutive weeks at number one on the Hot 100.
-The song topped on Hot Dance Club Songs, Pop chart, Adult Pop Songs and Adult Contemporary chart.
-On the week ending January 8, 2011, "Firework" sold 509,000 digital downloads in the US which is tied with Lady Gaga's "Born This Way" as the seventh highest amount ever sold by a female artist behind Adele's "Hello" (1.1 million), Taylor Swift's "We Are Never Ever Getting Back Together" (623,000) and Kesha's "Tik Tok" (610,000), Swift's "I Knew You Were Trouble" (582,000), Perry's own "Roar" (557,000), Swift's "Shake It Off" (544,000) and ninth highest overall.
+The song topped Hot Dance Club Songs, Pop chart, Adult Pop Songs and Adult Contemporary chart.
+On the week ending January 8, 2011, "Firework" sold 509,000 digital downloads within the US, which at the time was the fourth ever largest amount of weekly downloads in the country behind Flo Rida's "Right Round", Kesha's "Tik Tok", and Bruno Mars's "Grenade".
 The song was certified 12× platinum by the Recording Industry Association of America (RIAA).
+On January 5, 2012, Nielsen Broadcast Data Systems ranked it as the fifth-most-played single on US radio during 2011 with 509,000 plays.
 In 2014, she became the first artist in digital history to sell 5 million or more copies of six different songs with "Firework", "Hot n Cold", "California Gurls", "ET", "Roar", and "Dark Horse".
-As of August 2020, the song has sold 7,400,000 copies in the United States.
+As of August 2020, it is her highest-selling song in the United States with 7,400,000 copies sold there.